Leedehai/typst-physics/physica-manual.typ

 // #set dd(compact: true) to set this param for all dd() invocations.

 *Order assignment algorithm:*
-- If there is no order number or order array, all variables has order 1.
+- If there is no order number or order array, all variables have order 1.
 - If there is an order number (not an array), then this order number is assigned to _every_ variable, e.g. `dd(x,y,2)` assigns $x <- 2, y <- 2$.
 - If there is an order array, then the orders therein are assigned to the variables in order, e.g. `dd(f,x,y,[2,3])` assigns $x <- 2, y <- 3$.
 - If the order array holds fewer elements than the number of variables, then the orders of the remaining variables are 1, e.g. `dd(x,y,z,[2,3])` assigns $x <- 2, y <- 3, z <- 1$.